Chris Singleton's cat, with a 1972 sort of vibe going on.

 - Make sure your account is public, so that the great unwashed can see your pictures (you can do this under the settings option).

 - Only post your best pictures; don't put any old rubbish up there.

 - Don't just share pictures of your band - post other cool images that are likely to get shared / liked by other users.

 - Enable sharing of your pictures on Facebook and Twitter (and any other social networks you may use).

-- Always add captions for your pics and (VERY important this) accompany them with hashtags, so that when you post an image to Twitter, it will appear under searches for that hashtag.
+- Always add captions for your pics and (VERY important this) accompany them with hashtags, so that the image is easily discoverable in Instagram, Facebook or Twitter.

 - Follow other users and comment on their pictures (the 'find friends' options will help you do this), so that they think you like their inane, lo-fi, washed-out pictures of stag dos, and feel inclined to follow you back.